Igrekess/AirDropC1/README.md

 - Automatically creates an export recipe if it doesn't exist
 - Exports to JPEG format with optimal settings for sharing
-- Uses the "AIRDROPED_JPEG" subfolder to keep your exports organized
+- Uses the "AIRDROPPED_JPEG" subfolder to keep your exports organized
 - Quick return to Capture One after sharing
 - Handles user cancellation gracefully